defffy/2024-webcomponents-lecture/README.md

 for running the code for a certain lesson follows: `pnpm run <lesson-number>:<part>`.

 **Example**

-`pnpm run 01:start` - Will run the code in the `start` section of the lesson `pnpm run 01:finished` - Will run the code for the `finished` section of the lesson
+- `pnpm run 01:start` - Will run the code in the `start` section of the first lesson
+- `pnpm run 01:finished` - Will run the code for the `finished` section of the first lesson

 ## Foundations Of Classes